 Option Instruction Owner Displays the name of the currently-selected Package or View, to which you are adding the new Package.
 If this is not the required owner Package, click on the button and select the correct Package.
 Name Defaults to Package1.
 Overtype this with the name of the new Package.
 Select and Apply Model Pattern Click on this radio button if you want to create the new Package from a Model Pattern.
 Create Diagram Click on this radio button if you want to immediately create a child diagram for the Package.
-Package Only Click on this radio button if you want to just create a Package. ОК Click on this button to create the Package in the Browser window .
-If you selected the 'Select and Apply Model Pattern' radio button, the Model Wizard view displays.
+Package Only Click on this radio button if you want to just create a Package.

+ОК Click on this button to create the Package in the Browser window.
+If you selected the 'Select and Apply Model Pattern' radio button, the Start Page 'Create from Pattern' tab (Model Wizard) displays.
 Select the appropriate Perspective and Model Pattern to import.
-Click on the OK button .
+Click on the Create Model(s) button.
 If you selected the 'Create Diagram' radio button, the 'New Diagram' dialog displays.
-Type in a name for the diagram and select the appropriate Perspective

-Group and Perspective (in the 'Select From' panel) and the required diagra Click on the OK button.
+Type in a name for the diagram and select the appropriate Perspective Group and Perspective (in the 'Select From' panel) and the required diagram type.
+Click on the OK button.
 The new Package is inserted into the Browser window under the selected parent Package or View.
-Cancel Click on this button to abort the changes you have made and close the dialog.
+Cancel Click on this button if you want to abort the changes you have made and close the dialog.